 Blaming the biker for causing a motorcycle accident is a common insurance tactic used to deny or undervalue valid motorcycle accident claims.
 Even in cases in which the motorcyclist is not responsible for the cause of the crash, an insurance company might attempt to use this tactic, especially if the person has not retained a Kansas City motorcycle accident lawyer.
 Bikers need to be aware of this tactic and the steps they can take to fight unjust accusations of liability for a motorcycle crash.

-Why Does an Insurance Company Blame the Biker for Causing a Motorcycle Crash?
+Why Does an Insurance Company Blame the Biker After a Kansas City Motorcycle Crash?

 Money is the most common motivation for blaming a biker for causing a crash.
 A biker who is 100% at-fault for causing an accident cannot recover compensation for an insurance claim.
 Under the theory of comparative fault, bikers who share some fault for the cause of the motorcycle accident will have their right to compensation reduced or even eliminated.